Snigdho8869/Computer-Vision-Projects/MNIST Classification/readme.md

 - An autoencoder is created to compress and reconstruct MNIST images.
 However, the focus is on the encoder part of the autoencoder to classify images.

+## Results

+- The CNN model achieves an accuracy of 99.40%
+- The Autoencoder based encoder classifier achieves an accuracy of 96.22%